JuliaKleber/JuliaKleber/README.md

 👋 Hi, I’m Julia
 - 🧪️ I have a diploma / master's degree in chemistry
-- 👩‍🔬️ Have worked in clinical research for more than 10 years
+- 👩‍🔬️ I have worked in clinical research for more than 10 years
 - 👩‍💻️ Found my passion in coding
 - 🌱 I’m currently learning Javascript / React.
 - 💞️ I would like to collaborate on a nerdy music database app.